soumyajit4419/Neural_Style_Transfer/README.md

    - We only need the convolution layers of the model or the features layers as we are not training any classifier.
    - As the model is already trained with large no of images we will be using its convolution layers to extract the content and style of the images using these convolution layers.

-3. Getting the content from differenet layers and creating gram matrix:
+3. Getting the content from different layers and creating gram matrix:
    - To get the content of the image we need to pass through the various convolution layers of vgg model.
    - Style refers to the colour and texture of present in the image.
 To get the style of an image we we find the correlation    between different conv layers which can be found by a gram matrix.